paps/api-store/store/LinkedIn Chat Extractor/LinkedIn Chat Extractor.md

 # Find all messages from any LinkedIn conversartions in seconds

-Here is a little tool that will visit the conversations you had with a list of contacts of your choice.
-It will then extract as many messages as you wish off of these conversations.
+This API will visit the conversations you had with a list of contacts of your choice. **It will then extract as many messages** as you wish **off of these conversations**.

-That means the content, but also the time you received each message as well as basics info about your sender.
-This is useful if you want to treat that data afterward or simply know if you received new messages after a specific time.
+This is useful in order to treat that data afterward, or simply know if you received new messages *after* a specific time.

 # What you'll need to set to make it work? ⚙️ { argument }
 - **CSV/ Spreadsheet URLs or URLs to scrape**: The link of a Google Spreadsheet (or CSV) with LinkedIn URLs of all the profiles you're interested in.